abacusorg/zeldovich-PLT/README.md

 `ZD_qPLT_rescale`: *integer*
 If `> 0`, increase the amplitude of the displacements on small scales (near `k_Nyquist`) to preemptively compensate for future undergrowth that we know happens on a grid.
-See Garrison et al. (in prep.).

 `ZD_PLT_target_z`: *double*
 If `ZD_qPLT_rescale > 0`, then increase the initial displacements such that they will match the linear theory prediction